Dr. Christine Thevathasan

 Dr Thevathasan specialises in:

-Our office hours may also be affected by these measures.
+There may be times when the office is unattended and we are working from home.
 In this case, phones may be diverted, or you may need to leave a message.
 We will endeavour to respond to you as soon as possible.
-Please feel free to email as well: email@example.com for appointments and general enquiries; firstname.lastname@example.org for medical information.

 Welcome to our practice